A Talk by Felia Allum, Dr. Frederik Byrn Køhlert, Dr Kate Thomas and Brittany VandeBerg Gilmer

 Interdisciplinary social sciences researcher and graphic social science practitioner.

-PhD candidate with a research and teaching focus on the relationship between the illicit, violence, territory, and structures of power.
+Research and teaching focus on the relationship between the illicit, violence, territory, and women and crime.